 | Best for | Larger debts with longer terms | Smaller debts you can clear faster |

-Debt Consolidation with a Second Charge Loan
+How Does Debt Consolidation Work with a Second Charge Loan?

 The process typically takes two to four weeks from initial enquiry to funds being released.
 A specialist broker will assess your situation, search the market for the most suitable deal, and guide you through the application.
 Once approved, the funds can be used to clear your existing debts, leaving you with a single monthly repayment.